 Interrupting Negative Thought Patterns

-Cravings are often driven by negative emotions and thought loops: “I need this to feel normal,” or “I’ll never be able to quit.”
-Ketamine temporarily disrupts these thought patterns, creating a window of mental clarity.
-During this time, individuals can explore healthier coping mechanisms without the constant noise of craving-driven thoughts.
+Cravings frequently stem from negative emotions and repetitive thought patterns, such as, “I need this to feel normal,” or “I’ll never be able to quit.”
+Ketamine therapy offers a temporary disruption of these detrimental thought processes, providing a moment of mental clarity.
+These negative patterns are prevalent in various mental health conditions and can be effectively addressed through ketamine treatment.
+During this period of clarity, individuals have the opportunity to explore healthier coping strategies, free from the incessant distractions of craving-driven thoughts.

 Healing Underlying Trauma